GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/predicting/future-customer-value-segments/README.md

 ### Input Data

-The pipeline takes as input data a CSV file containing the transaction data for the customers (the file must contain a header describing the columns).
+The pipeline takes as input data a CSV file (or BigQuery table) containing the transaction data for the customers (the file must contain a header describing the columns).
 It must contain the following fields:

 * **Customer ID** (an identifier for the customer, can be either a number or a string).
 * **Date of the transaction** (must be in one of the following formats: 'YYYY-MM-DD’, 'MM/DD/YY', 'MM/DD/YYYY’, 'DD/MM/YY', 'DD/MM/YYYY’, 'YYYYMMDD').